Hombre2014/Atllas-takehome/README.md

-# Atllas, Inc. Take home
+# Atllas, Inc. Take home assignment

 Welcome!
 We're excited that you’ve applied to be an engineer, and we’re looking forward to evaluating your take home!
 This project is meant to showcase your